MLHale/nebraska-gencyber-modules/2021/phishing/url-analysis.md

 ### Cybersecurity First Principles
 * __Layering__: Cyber security uses multiple layers of defense or protecting information.
 If one layer is defeated the next layer should catch it.

 * __Information Hiding__: Information hiding is any attempt to prevent people from being able to see information.
 It can be hiding the content of a letter, or it can be applied to hiding how the letter is delivered.
 Both ways can prevent people from being able to see the information.
-This lesson looks at how malicious information can be hidden in URLs or other data fields.

 ## Phishing Humor